-The SDSU Cow-Calf Research and Education Unit (CCREU) plays a key role in serving the needs of SDSU students and state beef cattle producers across the Upper Midwest.
-Students enrolled in numerous courses in the Department of Animal Science the opportunity to gain hands-on experience in beef cattle production at the facility.
-Furthermore, students with an interest in seedstock merchandising are able to gain firsthand experience with the promotion and sale of Angus and SimAngus cattle, as the class is responsible for the production of the annual bull sale held each spring at SDSU.
+The SDSU Cow-Calf Education and Research Facility (CCERF) plays a key role in serving the needs of SDSU students and state beef cattle producers across the Upper Midwest.
+Students enrolled in numerous courses in the Department of Animal Science and across the College of Agriculture and Biological Sciences have the opportunity to gain hands-on experience in beef cattle production at the facility.
+Furthermore, students with an interest in seedstock merchandising are able to gain firsthand experience with the promotion and sale of Angus and SimAngus cattle, as the class is responsible for the production of the annual SDSU Bull Sale held each spring.

 Little International is a two-day agricultural exposition planned, organized, and implemented by students at South Dakota State University for the benefit of high school and college students.
 Little International is considered the largest two-day agricultural exposition in the country.For more information